digimezzo/dopamine/README.md

 -   Make sure npm is accessible via the console
     -   Press command + space and search for console
     -   Write `npm --v` and press enter, this should give you the version number if npm is properly installed.
--   Download and install Visual Studio Code from https://code.visualstudio.com/
+-   Install JetBrains Rider or WebStorm (or another IDE)
 -   Download the Dopamine source code
--   Open Visual Studio Code and open the "dopamine" folder (the folder containing package.json)
+-   Open the "dopamine" folder (the folder containing package.json) in JetBrains Rider (or another IDE)

 ## Build instructions